markziemann/dee2/README.md

 If you want to keep one container running contantly, try the 'run-one' utility

 `nohup run-one-constantly docker run mziemann/tallyup mmusculus &`

+## Contributions welcome
+We welcome feedback, bug reports, and contributions to code development.
+Compute time is also very welcome.

 ## Troubleshooting
 If you're encountering problems, check the system requirements again.
 If still stuck, contact me on mark.ziemann{at}gmail.com